survivejs/react-book/manuscript/04_webpack_and_react.md

 }
 ```

-T> That `JSON.stringify` is needed as Webpack will perform string replace "as is".
+T> That `JSON.stringify` is needed as webpack will perform string replace "as is".
 In this case we'll want to end up with strings as that's what various comparisons expect, not just `production`.
 Latter would just cause an error.

 Hit `npm run build` again and you should see improved results: